MicrosoftDocs/dynamics-365-project-operations/articles/psa/upgrade-project-operations-non-stocked.md

     This solution is a temporary solution that holds the existing data model and components that are present during the upgrade.
 By removing this solution, you remove all the fields and components that are no longer used.
 In this way, you help simplify the interface and make integration and extension easier.

 ### Upgrade Operations

-The following steps outlined below describe the upgrade process and associated error logging:
+The following steps describe the upgrade process and associated error logging:

-1. **PSA Version check**.
-To install project operations, you must have V3.10.58.120 or higher.
+1. **PSA Version check:** To install Project Operations, you must have V3.10.58.120 or higher.
-1. **Pre-validation**.
-When an administrator initiates upgrade, the system executes a pre-validation operation on each entity core to the Project Operations solution.
-This step will verify all entities references are valid and ensure that data related to the WBS is within the published limits of Project for the Web.
+1. **Pre-validation:** When an administrator initiates an upgrade, the system runs a pre-validation operation on each entity that is core to the Project Operations solution.
+This step verifies that all entities references are valid, and it ensures that data that is related to the WBS is within the published limits of Project for the Web.
-1. **Meta-data upgrade**.
-Upon successful pre-validation, the system initiates changes to the schema and creates a deprecrated components solution which can be removed after you have completed all required refactoring of customizations.
-This stage is the longest part of the upgrade process, and can take up to 4 hours to complete.
+1. **Metadata upgrade:** After successful pre-validation, the system initiates changes to the schema and creates a deprecated components solution.
+You can remove this deprecated solution after you've completed all required refactoring of customizations.
+This step is the longest part of the upgrade process and can take up to four hours to be completed.
-1. **Data upgrade**.
-After all required schema changes have been competed in the meta-data upgrade step, your data is migrated to the new schema including any required defaulting and recalculation.
+1. **Data upgrade:** After all required schema changes have been completed in the metadata upgrade step, your data is migrated to the new schema, and any required defaulting and recalculation are done.
-1.  **Project schedule engine update**.
-Upon successful data upgrade, the schedule tab on the main form is relabeled to **Tasks**.
-When a user accesses this tab after the upgrade, they are directed to navigate to the tracking grid to view a read only version of the WBS.
+1. **Project schedule engine update:** After successful data upgrade, the **Schedule** tab on the main page is relabeled **Tasks**.
+When a user selects this tab after the upgrade, they are directed to navigate to the tracking grid to view a read-only version of the WBS.
 To edit the WBS, they must initiate the schedule [conversion process](/PSA-Upgrade-Project-Conversion.md).
-All projects without a pre-existing WBS, can use the new scheduling experience directly without conversion.
+All projects without a pre-existing WBS can use the new scheduling experience directly, without conversion.

 ### Validate common scenarios